Welcome to PayPal!

 - Limiting your access to our websites, software, systems (including any networks and servers used to provide any of the PayPal services) operated by us or on our behalf, your PayPal account or any of the PayPal services, including limiting your ability to pay or send money with any of the payment methods linked to your PayPal account, restricting your ability to send money or make withdrawals;

-- Holding the balance in your Balance Account, the balance in your business PayPal account, or any money waiting to be claimed through your personal PayPal account if you do not have a Balance Account linked to your personal PayPal account, for up to 180 days if reasonably needed to protect against the risk of liability or if you have violated our Acceptable Use Policy;
+- Holding the balance in your Balance Account, the balance in your business account, or any money waiting to be claimed through your personal account if you do not have a Balance Account linked to your personal account, for up to 180 days if reasonably needed to protect against the risk of liability or if you have violated our Acceptable Use Policy.
+The hold may remain in place longer than 180 days according to Court Orders, Regulatory Requirements, or Other Legal Processes;

 - Suspending your eligibility for PayPal’s Purchase Protection program and/or PayPal’s Seller Protection program;